tum-ens/urbs/doc/implementdoc/param-tech.rst

 found under the "DSM" sheet.
 Here each row represents another DSM potential for demand commodity :math:`c` in site :math:`v`.
 The column with the header label "recov" represents the parameters :math:`o_{yvc}` of the corresponding DSM tuples.
-If no limitation via this parameter is desired it has to be set to values lower than the delay time :math:`y_{yvc}`.
+If no limitation via this parameter is desired, it has to be set to values lower than the delay time :math:`y_{yvc}`.

 **DSM Maximal Upshift Per Hour**, :math:`\overline{K}_{yvc}^\text{up}`, MW,